TCC Weekly Rides – General Info

 - Helmets are required on all TCC club rides.

-- Double pace line allowed as traffic and road conditions permit (single file mandatory in heavy traffic and congested conditions)
+- Double pace line allowed as traffic and road conditions permit, but single file is mandatory in heavy traffic and congested conditions.

-- Sprinting and high-intensity portion of training rides allowed only where traffic conditions permit (typically this is not inside town limits; the ride leader makes this call).
+- Sprinting and high-intensity training segments are allowed only where traffic conditions permit.
+Typically this is not inside town limits; the ride leader makes this call.

-- Absolutely no comment, hand gesture, etc. in reaction to automobile driver/passenger actions.
+- Absolutely no comment, hand gesture, etc. is allowed in reaction to automobile driver or passenger actions.

 - Use hand and verbal signals to notify other riders, as well as cars, of intent, road hazards, etc.

 - Riders are not to be dropped at stop signs, lights, or during mechanical breakdowns.
-Riders who are unable to maintain a pace for whatever reason will be appointed an accompanying rider for safety reasons.
+Riders who are unable to maintain the pace of the group will be appointed an accompanying rider for safety reasons.

-Please remember: Every time you ride in your TCC uniform, on a club ride or by yourself, you are identifiable and representative of TCC.
+Please remember: Every time you ride in your TCC uniform, on a club ride or by yourself, you are identifiable as a representative of TCC.
 The driver that crowds you, and then sees your salutation or the one who watches you disobey basic traffic laws could be the same driver that then puts the next TCC jersey he sees in the ditch.
-We want to build respect for our sport and our club, and we know that these goals will serve to complement your personal goals, not hinder them in any way.
+We want to build respect for our sport and for our club.
+We know that these goals will serve to complement your personal goals, and not hinder them in any way.
 As a member of TCC you are acknowledging that you understand and are willing to ride within these guidelines.